BardStory/OpenGL/README.md

 Create new project
 Create a new C file

+Open the project Properties (project settings) and do the following:
 Go to C++ include directories the libs
 Go to linker include directories the bin

 MAKE SURE DEBUGGER HAS ALL NECCESSARY FILES. especially DLL files as 2022 does not work without it.